maforget/epubfixer/trunk/ePubFixer/readme.txt

 - A message will popup when opening a protected file, telling you it is protected and preventing you from editing this file.
 - Added a Expand & Collapse All option in the Add window.
 - When adding new Chapters, the text that was already selected in the Add window will now be remembered.
+- Fixed a Couple a Bug and some tweaks.
+- In the Add window, clicking the columns header will sort the files.

 v1.3.5